bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 Over the Christmas break I started working on a dataset to train a small model that can be used to run [uh-halp](/dev/python/uh-halp) offline.

-Putting it mildly, this has been a bit of a slog.
+Putting it mildly, this was a bit of a slog.

 ## 💤 tl;dr